creativetechnologylab/OpenGL-C-Teaching-Resource/GLFW_Setup.md

 # GLFW Setup Guide for OpenGL C++ Teaching Resource

-This guide provides detailed instructions on how to set up GLFW (Graphics Library Framework) for your OpenGL project when using the C++ options in Visual Studio.
+This guide provides detailed instructions on how to set up GLFW (Graphics Library Framework) for your OpenGL project when using Visual Studio.

 ## Steps to Include GLFW in Your Project